How is thymus cancer diagnosed?

 A physical exam provides information about possible signs of thymic cancer and other health problems.
 Patients with thymic cancer will sometimes have a fullness that the doctor can feel in the lower neck area.

-Thymomas are often diagnosed by recognizing the signs and symptoms associated with myasthenia gravis, hypogammaglobulinemia, or red cell aplasia.
+Thymomas are often suspected because the patient has signs and symptoms associated with myasthenia gravis, hypogammaglobulinemia, or red cell aplasia.

-If symptoms and/or the results of the physical exam suggest a thymus tumor might be present, more involved tests will likely be done.
+If symptoms and/or the results of the physical exam suggest a thymus tumor might be present, more tests probably will be done.
 These might include imaging tests, lab tests, and other procedures.

 Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of your body.
 Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancerous, to learn how far cancer may have spread, and to help determine if treatment has been effective.